Welcome to the

 Middle school students can access their library account online and keep track of what’s new in the collection, what they have checked out and want to renew, and what they want to read in the future.
 They can also add short book reviews to the catalog entries for titles.

-Middle school students are required to read at least 4 of the Dorothy Canfield Fisher Book Award nominees, and many read 5 or more in order to vote.
+Middle school students are required to read at least 4 of the Vermont golden Dome Book Award nominees, and many read 5 or more in order to vote.
 A separate Young Adult (YA) section for both fiction and non-fiction is available for middle school students who are ready for more challenging titles.

-SFX's energetic librarian, Kathleen Finn, has two Dorothy's List Lunch Bunch reading groups this year -- one for Middle School and one for fifth grade.
-The groups meet every 4-6 weeks to discuss a nominee from this year’s Dorothy Canfield Fisher Award list.
-Title picks this year include Some Kind of Courage and Mayday for 5th, and Falling Over Sideways and Nothing but Trouble for Middle School.
+SFX's energetic former librarian, Kathleen Finn, had two Dorothy's List Lunch Bunch reading groups this year -- one for Middle School and one for fifth grade.
+The groups met every 4-6 weeks to discuss a nominee from this year’s Dorothy Canfield Fisher Award list (now known as the Vermont Golden Dome Award).
+Titles picked included Some Kind of Courage and Mayday for 5th, and Falling Over Sideways and Nothing but Trouble for Middle School.
 Happy reading Lunch Bunchers!

-SFX students join students all over Vermont to vote annually for their favorite Red Clover Book Award and Dorothy Canfield Fisher Book Award nominees.
+SFX students join students all over Vermont to vote annually for their favorite Red Clover Book Award and Dorothy Canfield Fisher Book Award (now known as the Vermont Golden Dome Award) nominees.
 All year long, 1st through 3rd graders read the ten Red Clover nominees during their library classes and then vote for their favorite in the spring.
 Meanwhile, students in 4th through 8th grades independently read five or more of the 30 nominated Dorothy’s List books over the school year in order to vote in the spring.
 We encourage our friends of all ages to sample some of these wonderful books.

 As C. S. Lewis said, “A children's story that can only be enjoyed by children is not a good children's story in the slightest."